STUDY

 Examples:

-The kids will have played football in the school.
+The kids will have played football by 4 PM.

 They will have started their business next year.

-You will have kept your books in the cupboard.
+You will have kept your books in the cupboard by tomorrow morning.

-The witness will have spoken the truth in the court.
+The witness will have spoken the truth in the court by tomorrow.

 NEGATIVE SENTENCES:

-In negative sentence, the word ‘not’ is added between ‘will’ and ‘have’, making it ‘will not have’.
+In negative sentence, the word ‘not’ is added between ‘will’ and ‘have’, forming ‘will not have’.

 Subject + will not have + 3rd form of verb + object.